pallavi-kr/example_repo/README.md

 # Sample Repo
-This file is for testing the details for repo.
+This file is for testing the details for repository.
+Another line for testing